Optimal local laws and CLT for the circular Riesz gas: Near-optimal rigidity

 \section{Near-optimal rigidity}

-This section is devoted to the proof of the rigidity result of Theorem \ref{theorem:almost optimal rigidity}.
-The method uses various techniques invented in the seminal paper \cite[Th.~3.1]{bourgade2012bulk}.
-Being working on the circle instead of the real line, some simplifications can be made: among other things, the expectation of gaps under the Gibbs measure is known and one does not need to estimate the accuracy of standard positions, which was one of the main issues of \cite{bourgade2012bulk}.
-The first task for us is to obtain a local law on gaps saying that for each $i\in \{1,\ldots,N\}$ and $1\leq k\leq \hN$, $N(x_{i+k}-x_i)$ is typically of order $k$.
-To this end we perform the mutliscale analysis of \cite{bourgade2012bulk} allowing one bootstrap this local law down to microscale.
-The argument is based on a convexifying procedure that we first detail.
+This section is dedicated to the proof of the rigidity result stated in Theorem \ref{theorem:almost optimal rigidity}.
+The approach draws on several techniques introduced in the seminal work \cite[Th.~3.1]{bourgade2014universality}.
+Since our setting is the circle, the expected values of the gaps can be computed explicitly.
+As a result, we avoid one of the main technical challenges of \cite{bourgade2014universality}, namely estimating the accuracy of the standard positions.
+Our first objective is to establish the following local law for the gaps: we show that for every $i\in \{1,\ldots,N\}$ and $1 \leq k \leq \lfloor\hN\rfloor$, the quantity $N(x_{i+k} - x_i)$ is typically of order $k$.
+To achieve this, we carry out a multiscale analysis, inspired by \cite{bourgade2014universality}, which allows us to bootstrap the local law down to microscale.
+The argument relies on a convexification procedure, which we describe first.